Multilingual Instruction Tuning With Just a Pinch of Multilinguality: Introduction

 \section{Introduction}

 Instruction tuning is a fundamental aspect of building modern general-purpose large language models (LLMs), involving fine-tuning a pre-trained model on pairs of instructions and corresponding responses \citep{mishra-etal-2022-cross,wei2022finetuned,sanh2022multitask,NEURIPS2022_b1efde53}.
-Most instruction tuning datasets are typically limited to English examples, however, for these models to be globally applicable, they must operate on a wide-range of languages.

-While creating language-specific datasets from scratch is challenging, cross-lingual transfer has emerged as a promising approach in which a model is finetuned using one language, and acquiring similar abilities in another \citep{pires-etal-2019-multilingual,wu-dredze-2019-beto,artetxe-schwenk-2019-massively,K2020Cross-Lingual,conneau-etal-2020-unsupervised,conneau-etal-2020-emerging}.
-The ability to follow instructions even for languages a model had seen only during pretraining can significantly expand the applicability of LLMs, allowing them to be used by more people that speak different languages.
-In this work, we show that instruction tuning multilingual LLMs transfers across languages better than previously known, and that even a small amount of language diversity in the tuning set can go a long way for generalizing instruction-following capabilities across languages from the pretraining corpus.
+For these models to be globally applicable, they must operate on a wide range of languages, yet, most instruction tuning datasets are typically limited to English.
+While curating naturally occurring instructions and responses for every language is challenging, cross-lingual transfer has emerged as a promising approach, in which a model is fine-tuned using one language, and acquiring similar abilities in another \citep{pires-etal-2019-multilingual,wu-dredze-2019-beto,artetxe-schwenk-2019-massively,K2020Cross-Lingual,conneau-etal-2020-unsupervised,conneau-etal-2020-emerging}.
+The ability to follow instructions for languages seen only at pre-training can significantly expand the applicability of LLMs, allowing them to be used by more people worldwide.
+In this work, we show that instruction-tuning of multilingual LLMs transfers across languages better than previously known, and that even minimal language diversity in the tuning set can further unlock instruction-following generalization to languages that are unseen during instruction tuning.

-We investigate the effect of instruction tuning cross-lingual transfer using a modern multilingual pretrained LLM and high-quality, open-ended instructions and responses in 12 languages, across different families and writing systems.
-Notably, tuning on each of the languages individually results in instruction-following capabilities across languages, when English, Italian, and Spanish transfer the most multilingual capabilities on average.
+We investigate the effect of multilingual data on instruction-following across languages using an LLM pre-trained on hundreds of languages \cite{anil2023palm}, and high-quality, open-ended instructions and responses \cite{zhou2023lima,k2023openassistant} translated into 11 languages, across different families and writing systems.
+Initially, we examine the transferability of monolingual instruction tuning across different languages.
+Naturally, tuning using each language individually enhances performance within that language.
+Notably, we find that this also translates into instruction-following capabilities across other languages, and that tuning with English, Italian, or Spanish yields the best average multilingual performance.